 This is probably your first pandemic.
 It's understandable if you're unsure how to react.

-You may have noticed that we are in the middle of a global pandemic.
-These are some stressful times.
 Being in my mid-twenties, I wasn’t old enough to grasp the severity of swine flu, SARS, MERS, or the recession in 2008, but I can feel the full weight of what we are going through as a world right now.